Title/s: Assistant Professor

 Office #: Crown Center 548

 Kyle Roberts (Williams College, BA '95; University of Pennsylvania, MA, PhD '07) is Assistant Professor of Public History and New Media in the History Department at Loyola University.
 He teaches courses on public history, digital humanities, religion, and North America and the Atlantic World in the seventeenth, eighteenth, and nineteenth centuries.
-He is the Coordinator of the History Undergraduate Internship Program, the Co-Director of the Honors Program in History, and the Project Director for the Jesuit Libraries Project, an initiative to recreate Loyola's first library catalogue in a virtual library system.
+He is the Project Director of the Jesuit Libraries Project, an initiative to recreate Loyola's first library catalogue in a virtual library system, and the Jesuit Libraries Provenance Project, a virtual archive and participatory community dedicated to the study the history of acquisition and use of books in Jesuit colleges, houses, and universities.
+For the 2015-2016 academic year, he is the Ramonat Faculty Fellow in the History Department.

 Before coming to Loyola, Professor Roberts was the Hench Post-Dissertation Fellow at the American Antiquarian Society (2007-2008) and a Visiting Assistant Professor at Georgetown University (2008-2009).

 Professor Roberts worked for several years in the museum field at Harvard University before graduate school and continues to be actively interested in the connections between public history and the digital humanities.
-He is a founder and former convenor of the London Digital Humanities Working Group and the New Media Editor for Common-place, the premier online journal of early American history, literature, and culture.
+He is a founder and former convenor of the London Digital Humanities Working Group, a founder of the English Atlantic Writing Group, a Project Partner in the AHRC-funded Community Libraries: Connecting Readers in the Atlantic World, 1650-1850 research network, and the former New Media Editor for Common-place, the premier online journal of early American history, literature, and culture.

 Public History, Digital Humanities, Early America, Atlantic World, Religion, Urban History, Print Culture, Material Culture.